queenslaynaila/Save-up-backend/README.md

 - category_id: The ID of the category associated with the saving.
 - amount: The amount of the saving.
 - priority: The priority of the saving.
-- target_date: The target date for achieving the saving.
+- target_at: The target date for achieving the saving.

 ***Success Response:***
 ```json